 - Gold and White Are Divine: Provides the page image.

 - Hair of Gold, Heart of Gold: As part of her image as a deity of harmony, she is kind, beautiful, and vaguely motherly.

 - Heroic Sacrifice: In Dissidia, she deliberately allowed herself to be weakened enough to be killed by Chaos to give the Warriors of Cosmos hope and last long enough to defeat Chaos.
-Although not going as far as to end up killed in its prequel game, Dissidia 012, she did wipe out a large amount of the Manikins that tried to kill her, although at the cost of most of her power, resulting in her weakened state seen in the prologus of the first Dissidia game.
+Although not going as far as to end up killed in its prequel game, Dissidia 012, she did wipe out a large amount of the Manikins that tried to kill the Warrior of Light, although at the cost of most of her power, resulting in her weakened state seen in the prologus of the first Dissidia game.

 - Hot Goddess